 Our programs are driven by the needs of the South Sudanese Community.
-Over the last 10 years we have prided ourselves on responding to the ever-changing needs of the rapidly evolving South Sudanese Community.
+We pride ourselves on responding to the ever-changing needs of the rapidly evolving South Sudanese Community.

 Our first program was to provide educational grants to the recently arrived "Lost Boys and Girls of Sudan."
 Soon the community displayed an obvious need to adapt to our technology-based society, and so we started a technology program.
 When a South Sudanese artist brought back paintings from Kakuma Refugee camp, we started our Cultural Preservation Program.